-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 Hint

-To stand out and increase your chances of receiving a response of “yes, we’re interested in your topic”, I recommend brainstorming creative titles.
+To stand out and increase your chances of receiving a response of, “Yes, we’re interested in your topic,” I recommend brainstorming creative titles.

-For instance, one of their posts is titled “How To Jazz Up Your Emails With Rich Media (Inspiration From Brands That Are Nailing It)” which perfectly describes my idea of using creativity in your post subject line.
+For instance, one of their posts is titled “How To Jazz Up Your Emails With Rich Media (Inspiration From Brands That Are Nailing It).”

 What They Want

 Shane Barker’s blog is about digital marketing, with a focus on SEO and influencer marketing.
 If written well, a post on anything around these topics should be a good fit.

 Hint

-Barker does regular roundups, this might be your chance to get in.
+Barker does regular roundups, and this might be your chance to get in.

 What They Want